mito-ds/mito/mito-ai/README.md

 jupyter server extension enable --py mito-ai

 # Rebuild extension Typescript source after making changes
-# If this command fails, then running deleting `tsconfig.tsbuildinfo` first to make sure that
+# In case of Error: If this command fails because the lib directory was not created (the error will say something like
+# unable to find main entry point) then run `jlpm run clean:lib` first to get rid of the old buildcache
-# a new lib file is created is necessary!
+# that might be preventing a new lib directory from getting created.
 jlpm build
 ```